 The Queensland Government’s Backing Indigenous Arts (BIA) initiative aims to build sustainable and ethical Aboriginal and Torres Strait Islander arts industries.

 BIA – Performing Arts (BIAPA) supports the development of Aboriginal and Torres Strait Islander performing artists and companies.

 This includes the creation and presentation of new performance work in Indigenous communities in Far North Queensland, and at the Centre of Contemporary Arts Cairns (CoCA).

 Bulmba-ja (formerly CoCA Cairns) Call Out program

-The Queensland Government is currently calling for proposals for new contemporary Indigenous performing arts initiatives to be considered for development and presentation at the CoCA from July 2019 to June 2020.
+The Queensland Government is currently calling for proposals for new contemporary Indigenous performing arts initiatives to be considered for development for and presentation at the CoCA in 2019-20.

 BIAPA also includes three funding streams, which are currently closed for applications: